Ryuma-Orita/academic-kickstart/content/en/authors/admin/_index.md

   - course: Master of Mathematical Sciences
     institution: The University of Tokyo
     year: 2014
-  - course: B.S. in Mathematics
+  - course: Bachelor of Science
     institution: Kyushu University
     year: 2012